jfpiotrowski/drbreaktime/README.md

 At the end screen, press start to start a new game or select to return to title.
 That's it.

+### Keyboard Support

+Keyboard support is added

+* arrow keys for left/right/up/down
+* f is primary button
+* d is secondary
+* r is start for menus, pausing
+* e is select for returning to title screen and only returning to the title screen

 Stuff to add:
 * Resizing
 * Sounds